google/aqt/papers/pokebnn/README.md

 ## Reproduce PokeBNN on a Cloud TPU VM

-This readme describes how to reproduce the [PokeBNN paper](https://arxiv.org/abs/2112.00133) on a google cloud TPU virtual ma chine.
+This readme describes how to reproduce the [PokeBNN paper](https://arxiv.org/abs/2112.00133) on a google cloud TPU virtual machine.

 ### Step 1: Download ImageNet Dataset